jafreenjafor/CSE478-Fall2023/README.md

 # CSE478-Fall2023
-this is the repository of Neural Network &amp; Fuzzy System Lab
+This is the repository of Neural Network &amp; Fuzzy System Lab

 Name: Jafreen Jafor Godhuli